JoelNiklaus/joelniklaus.github.io/_posts/2024-10-24-ideas-for-peer-review-system.md

 additional experiments to be competitive for submission again.

 Most academics are intimately familiar with the sting of negative reviews.
-Yet in my experience, the truly frustrating aspects of peer review aren't the criticisms themselves, but rather reviews that demand nonsensical "improvements," point out supposed weaknesses that we've already openly acknowledged in our limitations section, or assign low scores while fixating on minor details.
+Yet in my experience, the truly frustrating aspects of peer review aren't the criticisms themselves, but rather reviews that demand nonsensical "improvements", point out supposed weaknesses that we've already openly acknowledged in our limitations section, or assign low scores while fixating on minor details.
 That said, I believe the NLP/ML/AI field stands out for its progressive approach to academic publishing.
 Unlike many disciplines, most top-tier venues offer open access to publications, and the review